A hyperbolic framework for shear sound beams in nonlinear solids: Problem statement

 \subsection{Scaling the equations of motion}

 Similarly to Wochner et al.~\cite{wochner08}, we introduce the following scaling

 where $\epsilon$ is a small dimensionless parameter and $c = \sqrt{\mu/\rho}$ is the shear wave speed of linear elasticity.
 No scaling is assumed for the $Z$ coordinate, as the field variables are assumed invariant with respect to $Z$ (see Fig.~\ref{fig:Sym}).
+Here, the fields $\bm{u}$, $p$, $\bm f$ are functions of the coordinates ${\bm X}, t$, while the new variables $\bm{U}$, $\tilde p$, $\tilde{\bm f}$ depend on $\tilde{\bm X}, \tilde t$.
 Note that the present paraxial approximation for directive sources differs significantly from the geometric acoustics/optics approximation (ray theory) \cite{nunez20}, even though formal similarities may be found.

 Following the transformation rules \eqref{EpsilonPert}, we rewrite the variables $\bm F$, $\bm v$ and the equations of motion \eqref{Kinematics}-\eqref{EqMot} as

 in terms of the new coordinates, where the Jacobian matrices have the following components: